Logo Hydroracers in metal

 The models

-The project blends Hideaki Ozawa's 20 years of research and 3-D modelling experiences, plus industrial design experience of MBVision to produce beautiful 1/144 scale models of the most famous Hydroracers of the era, including the Supermarine S.6B (the 'mother" of the Spitfire!)
-Macchi M33, Bernard H.V.40, and the Curtis R3C-2.
+The project combines twenty years of research and 3D modeling by Hideaki Ozawa with MBVision’s industrial design expertise: this collaboration has resulted in the production of stunning 1:44 scale models of the most famous Hydroracers of the era.
+These include the Supermarine S.6B (the “mother” of the Spitfire), the Macchi M33, the Bernard H.V.40, and the Curtis R3C-2.

-Schneider Trophy: a race far back in time, where the fastest planes and the most daring pilots competed in the 1920s and 1930s in front of hundreds of thousands of spectators for the prestige of their nation.
+Schneider Trophy is a challenge that takes us back to the 1920s and 1930s, when the fastest planes and the most daring pilots competed for victory in front of hundreds of thousands of spectators.

 Strumenti del cockpit di aerei